syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 api: /api/js/ejpivotclient
 ---

+# How to

+## Public methods

-### Refresh the PivotClient control with page properties
+### Refresh the pivot client with specified page number
-The [`refreshPagedPivotClient`](../api/ejpivotclient#methods:refreshpagedpivotclient) method is used to re-render the pivot client component with given axis and page number.
+The [`refreshPagedPivotClient`](../api/ejpivotclient#methods:refreshpagedpivotclient) method is used to re-render the pivot client component with the given axis and page number.

 {% highlight html %}